Introduction

 Purpose

-Validators are headless, automated programs that test datasets against SemanticGuarantees.
+Validators are headless, automated programs that compute vocabulary attributes from datasets.
 They run in sandboxed OCI containers and communicate via files.
+Validators emit metric values, not pass/fail verdicts, filtering is done at query time.

 Container Requirements